What Is Green Plumbing?

 So, a tankless water heater provides hot water almost instantly, and there is no need to wait for the water to warm up.
 Depending on the household’s water consumption, a tankless water heater can reduce water and energy usage by 24-34%.

-The Australia Institute Climate of the Nation Report 2019 reveals that a significant percentage of young Australians are worried about climate change, including 83% of 18-34 year-olds.
+The Australia Institute Climate of the Nation Report 2019 reveals that a significant percentage of young Australians, including 83% of 18-34-year-olds, are worried about climate change.
 They are also more concerned about climate change leading to more droughts and flooding.
 As such, we can collectively reduce our carbon footprint by switching to solar energy.

 Doing so can significantly reduce carbon emissions and help lead a more sustainable lifestyle.
 Solar hot water uses the sun’s energy to heat the water, which can be stored for later use.
 The water in the solar collectors is heated by the sun, causing it to rise and flow through an insulated pipe into a storage tank.